'I haven't had freedom for a month'

 Video

-US citizen Ningxi Xu describes what it's like to live under quarantine for coronavirus after evacuating from Wuhan.
+US citizen Ningxi Xu describes what it's like to live under quarantine for coronavirus after evacuating from Wuhan, China.

-She managed to get on the first civilian flight out of the city and is part way through her 14-day quarantine at a military base in San Diego.

-The World Health Organization has named the virus, which has claimed the lives of more than 1,000 people, Covid-2019.
-Tens of thousands of people have been infected.

 -